John I, Count Palatine of Zweibrücken

 John I of Zweibrücken (known as the Lame; Pfalzgraf Johann I von Zweibrücken; 8 May 1550 – 12 August 1604) was Count Palatine and Duke of Zweibrücken during 1569–1604.

+Early life and ancestry

-He was born in Meisenheim as the second son of Wolfgang, Count Palatine of Zweibrücken and his wife Anna of Hesse.
+He was born in Meisenheim, into the House of Wittelsbach, as the second son of Wolfgang, Count Palatine of Zweibrücken and his wife, Anna of Hesse.
 In 1588 he changed the state religion from Lutheranism to Calvinism.
-He died in Germersheim in 1604 and was buried in the Alexanderkirche in Zweibrücken.